 This type of massage therapy treatment is used to address any acute or chronic muscular injuries or discomforts.
 Compared to a relaxation or Swedish massage treatment, a medical/therapeutic massage treatment focuses on a particular problem area, for example a rotator cuff or low back issue.
 Deep tissue techniques, along with stretching, are often used during treatment.
 Depending on the severity of a muscular issue, weekly or bi-weekly treatments may be recommended.

 Labor Induction Massage is for expectant mothers who are at 40+ weeks gestation.
-This massage is performed with client clothed and sitting in a massage chair.
 Labor inducing acupressure points on clients feet, hands, and back are addressed along with a general relaxation massage at the end.
 Mamas partner, spouse, or support person are welcomed and encouraged to attend this treatment.
 By learning these points you can easily address them at home and continue to encourage the onset of labor.

-Rebozo For Birth: Labor Support for Couples A Rebozo is a long mexican shawl that has been used not only in fashion, but in labor support by Mexican women for centuries.
+Support, Bonding and Comfort for Expectant Couples : Rebozo For Preganacy, Birth and Postpartum A Rebozo is a long mexican shawl that has been used not only in fashion, but in labor support by Mexican women for centuries.
 This beautiful piece of traditional fabric is used for relieving muscle tension and relaxation during pregnancy, labor and postpartum.
-Showing your partner how to use the Rebozo will give him/her a tool to have the confidence to take an active and supportive role in your pregnancy and during the birth of your baby.
+Showing your partner how to use the Rebozo will give them a tool to have the confidence to take an active and supportive role in your pregnancy and during the birth of your baby.
 This workshop is offered in both group and private classes.